pcaulfie/FX-Rates-API/README.md

 ## Project Overview
 The objective of this project is as follows:
 1. Create a web application to perform CRUD operations on two database tables 'Orders' and 'Customers'.
-* Local Host instance, requires user to login: username = admin & password = admin
-1. Normalise databases using Foreign Key to ensure that open orders cannot be created for a customer if customer doesnt exist in customer table.
+1. Normalise databases using Foreign Key to ensure that open orders cannot be created for a customer if customer doesn’t  exist in customer table.
 1. Display value of Open Orders in Euros using latest USDEUR FX Exchange rate which can be refreshed daily using 3rd Party API Interface.
 The open order value is stored in base currency which is US Dollar (USD) in the database.
+The 3rd Party API I have decided to use is called [exchangeratesapi](https://exchangeratesapi.io/) which provides current and historical foreign exchange rates published by the European Central Bank.
-1. Lite version of web application hosted on Pythonanywhere, enables CRUD operations on one database table 'Orders'.
+1. Host the web application online.
+I have hosted a lite version of web application hosted on Pythonanywhere, enabling CRUD operations on one database table 'Orders'.
+Due to time constraints, I did not have time to test customer.html on pythonanywhere.
+I also did not implement login.html page as I encountered some errors and did not have time to troubleshoot them.

 ![Image of currency](staticpages/currency.jpg)